Learning Elixir and Building a SaaS with Phoenix Framework

 end

-We start out with the end in mind when doing test-driven development.
-In the example above, we test that this page displays a podcast title and description.
-It should also list podcast episodes and feeds.
+We start with the end goal in mind when doing TDD.
+In this example, we test that the page displays the podcast’s title and description, along with lists of episodes and feeds.

 Results

-The application was deployed to Google Cloud.
-It could have been deployed elsewhere, but since I settled for Google Cloud Storage, I figured the app could run there just as well.
-I’m planning to move parts of the app over to fly.io in the future, to leverage their edge network for improved performance.
+I deployed the app to Google Cloud.
+It could have run anywhere, but since I chose Google Cloud Storage for hosting, it made sense to keep everything there.
+In the future, I plan to move parts of the app to fly.io to take advantage of their edge network and improve performance.

-Only a couple of customers have registered an account so far.
-We’ve only done a little marketing, so it’s too early to say if it’s a hit or miss.
-Either way, I’m happy with the result.
+So far, only a handful of customers have signed up.
+We’ve done minimal marketing, so it’s too early to tell if it’s a hit or miss.
+Either way, I’m happy with the progress.

-Visit podopi.com to check it out.
+Check out podopi.com to see it in action.
 The landing page was built with Next.js and TailwindCSS.
-Sign up for a free trail if you have a website and would like to provide your readers with audio.
+If you have a website and want to offer your readers audio content, sign up for a free trial.

-This video was created using a couple of screen recordings and code.
-I didn’t have any good video editing software, so why not use code?
-The voice over was created by using some of the AI voices available in Podopi.
-It worked surprisingly well!
+This video was made using a few screen recordings and code.
+Since I didn’t have any good video editing software, I figured, why not use code?
+The voiceover was created using some of the AI voices available in Podopi, and it worked surprisingly well!

 Conclusion

-Elixir, and Phoenix Framework in particular, is the “batteries included”-solution I’ve been looking for.
-Together with Oban, a task queue built on top of Postgres, I feel empowered to build scalable applications quickly.
+Elixir, especially with Phoenix Framework, is the “batteries included” solution I’d been searching for.
+Paired with Oban, a task queue built on Postgres, I feel empowered to build scalable applications fast.

-Elixir is not a silver bullet of course, but a valuable addition to my toolbox that I’m sure I’ll use again in the future.
+Elixir isn’t a silver bullet, of course, but it’s a valuable addition to my toolbox that I’m excited to use again in the future.